mosu001/hccm/docs/Setup Guide.md

 ### Cloning the JaamSim repository

 Rather than including the entire JaamSim repository inside the project repository, we will clone it separately and link it within Eclipse.

-1. Create an empty folder where the project files will be stored.
+1. Create an empty folder where the JaamSim repository files will be stored.
 2. Open the Terminal and navigate to this folder e.g.
 ```sh
 $ cd "<directory path>"